greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-**Review by Tamar Plitt and Katherine Lindblad** 10.1101/2020.03.06.980037

-**Title:** Monoclonal antibodies for the S2 subunit of spike of SARS-CoV cross-react with the newly-emerged SARS-CoV-2
+### Monoclonal antibodies for the S2 subunit of spike of SARS-CoV cross-react with the newly-emerged SARS-CoV-2

+[@doi:10.1101/2020.03.06.980037]

+#### Keywords

-**Keywords:** Coronavirus Disease 2019 (COVID-19); SARS-CoV-2; Spike
+- Coronavirus Disease 2019 (COVID-19)
+- SARS-CoV-2
+- Spike protein
-protein; Cross- reactive antibodies
+- Cross- reactive antibodies

+#### Main Findings

-**Summary**: Whole genome sequencing-based comparisons of the 2003 Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) and the 2019 SARS-CoV-2 revealed conserved receptor binding domain (RBD) and host cell receptor, angiotensin-converting enzyme 2 (ACE2).
+Whole genome sequencing-based comparisons of the 2003 Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) and the 2019 SARS-CoV-2 revealed conserved receptor binding domain (RBD) and host cell receptor, angiotensin-converting enzyme 2 (ACE2).
 In line with